csuhta/inquisition-perks/readme.txt

 LEGAL
 ------------------------------------------------------------------------------+

-Copyright © 2014 Corey Csuhta.
+Copyright © 2014 Corey Csuhta (AlbrechtKarew on GameFAQs).
 This guide may only be reproduced for personal, private use.

 Only GameFAQs and GitHub may host this guide on my behalf.